andymac1091/CASA0005book/docs/01-prac1.md

 ### DEFRA

-The Department for Environmen and Rural Affairs (DEFRA) have recently created the Data Services Platform to openly distribute envrionmental data.
+The Department for Environment and Rural Affairs (DEFRA) have recently created the Data Services Platform to openly distribute environmental data.
 See: https://environment.data.gov.uk/

 ### Data lists